watakandai/watakandai.github.io/_trips/hurricane.md

 layout: trip
 ---

-Caught the Dungeness line (here)[https://olympicbuslines.com/] to Port Angeles.
-Rode half way up the mountain to the 'Heart o' the hills' campsite.
+Quick weekend trip: caught the Dungeness line [here](https://olympicbuslines.com/) to Port Angeles.
+Rode half way up the mountain to the 'Heart o' the hills' campground.
+Continued up to the ridge early morning.
+Made it up before most of the day riders coming across from Vancouver Island.
+The descent was a quick one.
+You're basically able to roll all the way back to the heart of Port Angeles.
+Caught the bus back the same day after a milkshake.

 ## Photos